Title: Army Sergeant, Civil War; bricklayer, pigeon fancier

 The studio portrait of him, above, was taken when he was 68, about the time of his daughter’s wedding in 1905, and less than a year before he died.
 Why is the “10” on his cap and what are the medals for?
 He didn’t get them while he was in the Army.

 They represent his membership in a fraternal organization for veterans, The Grand Army of the Republic, which was formed in 1866.
-There was no Veterans Administration, no pension benefits, and no rehab, social, or mental health services until the GAR pushed for them.
+There was no Veterans Administration, no pension benefits, no rehabilitation, mental health or social services.
+The GAR became a powerful advocacy group.
 By 1890 they had over 400,000 members.

-It was one of the first advocacy groups, and helped establish Memorial Day.
+They also helped establish “Decoration Day” which became known as Memorial Day.
 Members belonged to local posts, and John was in the John T. Greble Post #10.
 That explains the “10” on his cap.
 Annual reunions were held, called “encampments,” and Philadelphia was host to the 33rd such event in 1899.
-John’s other pin is just a fancy “official souvenir” from that event.
+John’s other pin is just a fancy “official souvenir” from that event, shown here.
 The design was based on the Liberty Bell, an image synonymous with Philadelphia.

 Thanks to the influence of the GAR, Congress passed the Disability Act of 1890 to provide pension benefits to veterans who could prove at least 90 days of service in the Civil War and a disability not caused by “vicious habits,” even if unrelated to the war.
 It also extended pensions to widows and dependents of deceased veterans.
 John was awarded this benefit after providing a doctor’s statement, and after he died, his widow applied for and was given a small pension.